 TCPA Consent Requirements

 The Federal Communications Commission (FCC) has enacted regulations that significantly impact the lead generation and sales industry.
-These new rules require individual express consent for each lead sold.
+These new rules require individual express consent for each lead that is contacted through regulated technologies.
 This fundamentally changes how lead generation companies using ping-post and bid-based sales can operate.

 The FCC's one-to-one consent rule is a new federal regulation that changes the TCPA's definition of express written consent.
-It requires consumers to individually select each "seller"—the ultimate provider of goods or services—they wish to receive calls from.
+It requires consumers to individually select each "seller"—the ultimate provider of goods or services—from whom they wish to receive calls.
 Brands must obtain direct, written permission from consumers, specific to each brand and separate from other sellers.
 This rule takes effect on January 27, 2025.

 Individual Consent

 What does "individual consent" mean?
-It means that a lead has to give consent individually to each lead buyer.
+This means a lead has to give individual consent to each lead buyer.
 This is where the "one-to-one" comes in.
 One lead gives consent to one buyer.

 This complicates sales to multiple buyers because marketers can no longer use a blanket consent form for multiple buyers.